Trump administration selects 10 cities to test drones

 Related: East Africa is leading the world in drone delivery

 "This is a historic moment.
 It shows the federal government has adopted an entirely new way of thinking about these kind of aircrafts," said Gregory McNeal, a co-founder of the drone startup AirMap, which is partnering with six of the 10 selected cities.
-"This is the first step toward sure the America remains globally competitive."
+"This is the first step toward making sure America remains globally competitive."

 Chao and other speakers at Wednesday's event stressed the important of maintaining American technological superiority.
 Other nations have moved quicker to tap the benefits of drones.